131-Nokia Scores…and Fumbles

 For more information on this phenomenon, see StrategyStreet/Diagnose/Products and Services/Innovation for Customer Cost Reduction/Price Point Bias.

 The two erstwhile leaders in the mobile handset market no longer exist in 2022.
 Both Research In Motion, renamed Blackberry in 2013, and Nokia had full operating system and handset capability in 2009 and led the industry.
 In fact, Nokia introduced a smart phone in 2002 and had the market to itself for five years until Apple introduced its iPhone in 2007.
 Neither company focused on the growing, Performance Leader, market segment of smart phones.
 This Performance Leader segment became the industry Standard Leader over the next several years, while neither Nokia nor Blackberry products kept pace on Function and Convenience.
-The Nokia brand is owned by HMD Global, a company founded by former employees of Nokia.
+The Nokia brand is owned by HMD Global, a company founded by former employees of Nokia, but is a mere shadow of its former self.
 In 2022, Blackberry stopped all support for its previous products and sold its patents and trademarks to an investment company.

 Manufacturers’ market share of smartphone sales in the United States is led by Apple and Samsung, with a market share of 56 percent and 22 percent respectively, as of the fourth quarter of 2021.
 After Apple and Samsung are Lenovo and OnePlus, with market shares of eight and two percent respectively.